SavaCool122/sorting-visualizer/README.md

 	pnpm dev

-1. Built on Solid.js, Vite.js and TailwindCSS.
+1. Built on Svelte, Vite.js and TailwindCSS.
 2. Works in all modern browsers.
 3. Fully keyboard accessible.
 4. Themes in future releases.